Slava-code/tel-submission/README.md

+!
+This is a mostly "vibe-coded" project for a hackathon submission.
+I used this project to test AI coding-assisting tools to understand their principles and best-practices.

 # YouTube AI Productivity Extension

 A Chrome extension that uses AI to filter YouTube videos based on your productivity preferences, helping you stay focused by intelligently hiding distracting content.